bthomas1228/Crowdfundg_ETL/README.md

 	-With the provided file "Crowdfunding_db_schemas.sql" copy and paste it to Postgres.

-	-it will create the DataFrames listed
+	-it will create the DataFrames listed in the schemas.

 	-Import the CSV files in Resources folder into each Dataframe/table that was created.